What is a nursing strike?

 What about my milk supply during a strike?

-It’s natural to want to give the baby lots of other food and drink while he isn’t nursing.
-As as long as he is healthy, continue to offer his usual food and water but don’t rush to replace all his nursing needs with extra food immediately.
-Pumping or hand-expressing will maintain your milk supply and help prevent you from getting uncomfortably full, which might lead to plugged ducts or mastitis.
+It’s natural to want to give the baby lots of other food and drink while they aren’t nursing.
+As as long as they are healthy, continue to offer their usual food and water but don’t rush to replace all their nursing needs with extra food immediately.
+Pumping or hand expressing will maintain your milk supply and help prevent you from getting uncomfortably full, which might lead to plugged ducts or mastitis.

 If the nursing strike continues for more than a day you can offer expressed milk in a cup, eye-dropper, feeding syringe or spoon.
 It is best to avoid bottles as they can cause nipple confusion.